ComposeCode/RHEL7-RHCE-course-helper/chapter6/section6-1.md

 Run the ls subcommand to list the entire object hierarchy from the root of the tree:

 ```
   need output of ls subcommand in targetcli
 ```

+The tree currently shows an empty view.
+If you want to move to the block target paht under backstores, run the following: